35 Nearly Forgotten House Cleaning Tips from the Past

 Reach into the fridge for this handy hint.
 Mrs. L.E.
 Ford of Portland, Oregon, says, “Patent leather handbags and shoes can be quickly brightened with a polish of milk.
 Apply with a soft cloth and rub into a shiny new finish.”

 Reader Milton Olson of Klaten, North Dakota, says, “Fill a paint roller with your favorite wall washing solution and use a clean paint roller to wash your walls.
 Rinse with clear water.
 It goes much more quickly than sponging.”

 Wipe away hairspray

 Don’t fret when you accidentally get hair spray on a mirror.
 Ann Peardot of Tomah, Wisconsin, says you make the glass spotless again by rubbing the mirror with a sponge or cloth soaked in rubbing alcohol.
 Did you know some common household cleaners should never mix?

 To keep shower doors shiny and clear, Mildred Sherrer of Bay City, Texas says to use a soft cloth moistened with baby oil.
 “It prevents scum buildup from dirt and soap, and hard water spots won’t appear for several months.”

 Maureen Beaver of Sparta, Wisconsin says wadded up aluminum foil makes a great kitchen scrubber.
 Use it to tackle tough stains and baked-on food.
-Find out other aluminum foil uses you didn’t know about.

 If you break a plate while making a sandwich, grab some extra bread.
 Reader Carolyn Robinson of Lawrence, Mississippi says, “Clean up slivers of broken glass without hurting yourself by pressing a slice of fresh bread lightly over the area, then immediately disposing of it.”